EunoiaC/Checkbox-Questions/README.md

 # QuestionsList
 This is the easiest way to add questions.
 This works by adding questions to a layout defined in your layout xml file.
-Here is an example layout file
+Here is an example layout file:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"